-Whatever you accept completely will take you to peace.
+Whatever you accept completely will take you to peace.~ Eckhart Tolle

-What I love about this recipe, is how very versatile it is.
-The broth can be made with miso, veggie broth or chicken stock.
-If you don’t have or like tofu, use chicken, shrimp or leave it out entirely.
+It’s incredibly versatile!
+What I love about this recipe is how very versatile it is.
+The broth can be made with miso, veggie broth, or chicken stock.
+If you don’t have tofu or don’t care for it, use chicken or shrimp, or leave it out entirely (I do love adding crispy tofu though!).

 How to make Soba Noodle Soup

-Garnish with toasted sesame seeds too.
-Serve immediately and enjoy!
+Garnish the soup.
+Stir in the scallions.
+Sprinkle with toasted sesame seeds and serve.

 xoxo